Have you ever wondered, “How long do international bank transfers take?“

 How Do International Bank Transfers Work?

 There are many types of international money transfer methods.
-International bank transfers began in the mid-20th century with SWIFT.
+International bank money transfers began in the mid-20th century work through various methods, including wire transfers via the SWIFT system and alternative options that bypass traditional banks.

 The Society for Worldwide Interbank Financial Telecommunication (SWIFT) established a revolutionary way for banks to communicate and transfer funds globally.
 It set the stage for our modern international banking system.